 How does the 'Professional Development - Modular study' route work?

 The Professional Development - Modular Study route enables students to undertake single 10-credit modules from our ‘MSc programmes’ class range.
-Modules can be taken either stand-alone or as part of a programme of study working towards degree award.
+Modules can be taken either stand-alone for CPD or as part of a programme of study working towards degree award.

 Modules can be selected from a pool of civil engineering, environmental engineering, geoscience, sustainability, entrepreneurship and environmental health science options.
 These are currently offered via on-campus attendance of classes .
 Each module or class is taught over 10-12 weeks and requires approximately 2-3 hours of study per week.